Northern Ireland

 The 20th century tragedy of independence

-Ireland's independence was in many ways a mess.
+Ireland's independence was a mess.

 It caused the Civil War,